Training · Guide

 Tempo Run Pace

-Learn how to estimate tempo run pace from race results, effort, breathing, and threshold-style workouts.
+Learn how to estimate tempo run pace from race results, effort, breathing, and threshold-style workouts without turning tempo days into races.

 6 min readUpdated May 31, 2026